 When it comes to shopping, direct-to-consumer has become something of a buzzword.
-(In fact, we launched our own in-house brand, goop Label, early last fall.)
+(In fact, we launched our own in-house women’s clothing brand, G. Label, in fall 2016.)
 This progressive business model offers brands plenty of advantages: By cutting out the middleman, they’re able to develop personal relationships with their shoppers while charging approachable prices for a higher-quality product—and increased margins certainly don’t hurt.
 Better yet, the direct-to-consumer model often coincides with greater social responsibility and generosity; several of the brands below are involved with charitable partnerships too.
 Here, a few new names to know.

 Pronounced orate—AU is the abbreviation for gold on the periodic table—this fine jewelry brand designs with a good cause in mind: For each piece of jewelry sold, a book goes to a child in need (in partnership with Mastery Charter, a network of charter schools in Philadelphia servicing at least 17 schools and 10,000 students).
 The jewelry is ethically sourced, made in New York, and designs are offered in 14k, 18k, and vermeil—without the markup.
 Pieces range from classic to modern, from x-shaped earrings in yellow-gold to sculptural chokers.

 Bikyni founder Jude Al-Khalil, former COO of Reformation, launched her own line in 2015 in an effort to pave the way for much-needed innovation in the swimwear industry.
 Made in Los Angeles of high-end-quality Italian fabrics, these minimalist-luxe bikinis and maillots take the guesswork out of finding a swimsuit that fits, feels, and looks incredible.
 Bonus: no unflattering fitting room lighting or mirrors.